ARM-software/acle/cmse/cmse.md

  B.W __acle_se_entry2
 ```

-Note that the section with the veneers is aligned on a 32-byte boundary and
+Note: the section with the veneers is aligned on a 32-byte boundary and
 padded to a 32-byte boundary.
 Placement of the section with the veneers is under
-the control of the developer, but must be in an NSC region.
+your control, but must be in an NSC region.

 In addition to the final executable, our example linker also produces the import
 library for non-secure code.
 Assuming the section with veneers is placed at
-address 0x100, the import library consists of a relocatable file containing
+address 0x100, the import library consists of a relocatable file which contains
 only a symbol table with the following entries:

 | Symbol type                         | Name   | Address |